This year I’ve had fun making my New Year’s table sparkle with gold and silver and candlelight.

 The tray was gifted to me quite a few years ago and spent its life in the box until now.
 Shredded golden ribbon I used around the nativity on my sideboard was next placed on the tray.
 To that I added a gold and a silver nut ball.
 I usually like to place items in odd numbers, but only two would fit in the space and allow room for the vintage water glasses, small sherbet dishes, gold mosaic hurricanes – which I picked up at Wegman’s several years ago, and even a bud vase.
 You’ll notice that one of the gold hurricanes is taller.
 I turned a sherbet dish upside down, topped it with a ring of sticky tack, and firmly placed the hurricane on top.
 So easy and fun.

 Once all the major elements were in place, I added various nuts and pine cones that I had previously spray painted gold or silver.
 As pretty as it is, the addition of tea lights make the centerpiece bright and dramatic.
-I had lots of fun photographing it with my tiny Nikon Coolpix S610 point and shoot.
+I had lots of fun photographing it with my tiny Nikon Coolpix S610 pocket camera.
 A few shots have been reserved for a later time.

 This is not a matchy matchy table setting!